Missions Mobilization

 Over the past ten years, the top missionary-sending countries have included Brazil, South Korea, and India.
 In 2012, Mongolia became the top missionary-sending country per capita, only 2 decades after the gospel started moving in the population in a significant way.
 Praise the Lord!

 In Africa, countries such as Nigeria, Kenya, and Ethiopia have had a growing missionary movement, and have now sent hundreds to other nations.
-We are part of a growing number of organizations that believe Uganda is next!
+We are part of a growing number of organizations that believe it is Uganda's time to shift from mission field to mission force.

 Did you know?

-Missiologists estimate that by 2060, 42% of the world's evangelical Christian population will reside in sub-Saharan Africa.
+Missiologists estimate that by 2060, 42% of the world's Christians who consider themselves born again (from any Bible-believing Christian denomination) will reside in sub-Saharan Africa.

-Yet there are still roughly 1,000 tribes in Africa that are considered unreached, many of which are in North Africa.
+Yet there are still roughly one thousand tribes in Africa that are considered unreached, many of which are in North Africa.

 Exposure Trips